-This section of the City of Austin Police Retirement System's (the System) financial report presents our discussion and analysis of the System's financial performance during calendar years 2020 and 2019.
+This section of the Austin Police Retirement System's (the System) financial report presents our discussion and analysis of the System's financial performance during calendar years 2021 and 2020.
 We encourage readers to consider the information presented here in conjunction with our financial statements that follow.